NIFTy-PPL/J-UBIK/paper/paper.md

 allowing for different types of noise statistics of the signal, such as Poissonian or Gaussian, and allowing the user to build different correlation structures on different components of the sky.
 On the other hand, it includes a set of instrument implementations.
-So far, three instrument implementations are accessible, i.e. Chandra, eROSITA and JWST, and we expect this number to grow with the number of users, leading to a set of easily accessible inference algorithms for different instruments.
+So far, three instrument implementations are accessible, i.e. Chandra, eROSITA pointings and JWST, and we expect this number to grow with the number of users, leading to a set of easily accessible inference algorithms for different instruments.
 Ultimately UBIK enables the user, through Bayesian statistics, not only to obtain posterior samples and hence measures of interest such as the